RedaTargaoui/WeatherApp/README.md

 ## API

 - **api.open-meteo.com**: This is the API used to fetch weather data.
-Ensure you have the necessary API key and follow their documentation for integration.